LightspeedC83/Expanding_Circles/README.md

 # To Do:
 - DONE: implement drawing circles via a class system
 - DONE: find way of finding the resolution of a circle based on the radius --done (but not sure if done well)
-- update graphing system so that it doesn't try to graph points not on the plane
+- DONE: update graphing system so that it doesn't try to graph points not on the plane
 - DONE: graph multiple circles expanding from random points
-- fix the animation glitching (it's not the order of the frames in the list)
 - DONE: figure out circle collision algorithm
 - DONE: fix the arctan thing --there was also one missed negative sign in getting theta via law of cosines
-- there is a problem with scalaing up the images generated --> gives a math domain error
+- DONE: there is a problem with scalaing up the images generated --> gives a math domain error
+- algorithm still comes up with 2 points for every intersection, fix that
+- fix the animation glitching (it's not the order of the frames in the list)
 - mess with rate of expansion